 Throughout the course all students will examine and apply sociological theories, perspectives and methods and the design of the research used to obtain the data under consideration, including its strengths and limitations.

-Both AS and A level students will explore the core themes in the context of Education (compulsory) and Families and Households (chosen option).
-A level students will go on to apply these themes to Crime and Deviance (compulsory) and Global Development (chosen option).
+A level students will explore the core themes in the context of Education (compulsory) and Families and Households (chosen option) and apply these themes to Crime and Deviance (compulsory) and Global Development (chosen option).

 In this component students will examine the role and function of the education system in the UK, its relationship with economic and class structure; levels of educational attainment by social class, gender and ethnicity; social and cultural identities and curriculum bias; and relationships between children, teachers and learning.
 Students will also consider the effects of different types of educational policy and the impact of globalisation.